Stuff. It’s just so cute, ya know?! And so fun to shop for!

 23. Old CD’s

 Again, they bring back memories I get it.
-But if your car is newer than 2009ish I bet you have an auxillary cord option and can listen to music digitally to your heart’s content.
-Having any song aviable at your fingertips is a luxury of this digital age we live in, why not use it?
-If is a rare collection or a song you can’t get anywhere, maybe save that one – BUT otherwise invest a small amount of money to a monthly subscription on spotify, iTunes or Pandora [each have free options too] and get rid of some unnecessary clutter.
+But if your car is newer than 2009ish I bet you have an auxiliary cord option and can listen to music digitally to your heart’s content.
+Having any song avilable at your fingertips is a luxury of this digital age we live in, why not use it?
+If is a rare collection or a song you can’t get anywhere, maybe save that one – BUT otherwise invest a small amount of money to a monthly subscription on Spotify, iTunes or Pandora [each have free options too] and get rid of some unnecessary clutter.

-24. Wrapping paper + giftwrap scraps
+24. Wrapping paper + gift wrap scraps

 I know it is a pain to buy this stuff new, but these piles in various spots aren’t worth saving.